RedBloodCell1/neetcode/README.md

 - Lets continue.
 Kibo again, (Kibo is the tree from doraemon if u guys know, so i will call tree kibo. its a cute name)
 - Honest and honest, I struggle a bit for this tree, because yeah.
 RECURSIONNNN.
 But im chilling, just keep studying.
 I got big plans for my future, so yeah.
 - See you tomorrow.
 Kibo easy done.
 So hard e

+## Day 8:

+- I am busy these days, lots of thing to do in work.
+I will continue today.
+I will do one kibo, and review maybe all the question from before.
+Lets start
+- Oh i forgot to mention, even when i got lots of things to do, i still do some leetcode and try to implement merge sort.
+Well it works and im happy.
+- I just learn that BST is the tree that is balanced on left and right, i mean like, the left is always smaller than the root and right is always bigger than the root
+- I really feel like wow, Tree is getting not easier but more easy in my brain.
+I really like how my brain feels like its enhanced and i dont even know how it happen. its really cool.
+See you tomorrow.